– An excess of environmental toxins and the overuse of pharmaceuticals may contribute to chemical imbalances and gut damage.

 Much of the processes within the body and immune system come down to bacteria, but many people may not have enough bacteria or the right bacteria to support healthy immune function.
 Caruso recommends starting with taking colostrum supplements.
 Colostrum may help to promote healing within the gut and support the growth of “good” bacteria.
 Along with colostrum supplements, Caruso suggests recolonizing bacteria within the gut with the right foods.
 Those who are metabolically challenged may also want to reconsider bread, grains, and carbohydrates in general.
 These foods get converted into sugars, which may harm gut bacteria populations, cause blood sugar fluctuations, and contribute to vulnerabilities.

-Colostrum can be taken as a preventative or as a therapeutic, and Caruso stresses the importance of getting colostrum that contains growth factors.
+Colostrum can be taken as foundational supplement and be included in an overall healthy nutrition plan, and Caruso stresses the importance of getting colostrum that contains growth factors.
 Certain colostrum supplements may not contain growth factors, which oxidize over time, reducing their efficacy.
 Non-liposomal colostrum supplements also degrade and break down in the stomach before they can reach the gut and produce their effect, which is why Caruso recommends colostrum supplements that use a liposomal delivery system, like Colostrum-LD from Sovereign Laboratories.
 With liposomal delivery, colostrum particles are enveloped in a layer creating a liposome, a type of lipid, or fat.
 This stabilizes the colostrum and reduces oxidation.
 The lipid layer also protects the colostrum from the stomach acids and enzymes, allowing the components to reach the gut intact.

 To take colostrum, Caruso recommends taking one tablespoon on an empty stomach in the morning, which allows it to bypass stomach acids and reach the gut.
 That means no food for twenty minutes after taking the colostrum.
 From there, you may take another tablespoon at night, right before bed.
-This allows the colostrum to reach the gut and contribute to repair, repopulation, and regrowth of gut bacteria while you sleep.
+This allows the colostrum’s growth factors to be most effective while the body is undergoing its normal regenerative processes during sleep.

-Growth factors in colostrum have also been shown to be effective when used topically, and colostrum supplements may also help to ease symptoms related to autoimmune issues.
-This comes from colostrum’s unique combination of proteins, enzymes, protease inhibitors, lactoferrin, and other nutrients.
+Colostrum’s unique combination of proteins, enzymes, protease inhibitors, lactoferrin, growth factors and other nutrients make it a multifunctional supplement for physical health and well-being.
 Mental and emotional health are also important to core resiliency.
 Serotonin, dopamine, and other chemicals involved in balancing mood are synthesized in the gut.
-Toxins, a leaky gut, and other issues can prevent proper synthesis of these mood hormones, but colostrum may help to rebalance gut health and help the gut lining repair itself.
+Toxins, a leaky gut, and other issues can prevent proper synthesis of these mood hormones, but colostrum helps nourish the gut bacteria that are responsible for synthesizing these hormones and the B vitamins.
 Sealing the junctions in a leaky gut can help to prevent the absorption of toxins and toxins from “bad” bacteria into the bloodstream.
 Probiotics also play an important role in gut health.
 These can be obtained from supplements or fermented foods.
 Combining fermented foods with colostrum can promote good gut health, which may then contribute to positive changes in the brain and central nervous system.